Bỏ qua đến nội dung

 - Repository: Paste the link https://github.com/leolionart/vinfast

-- Category: Select Integration
+- Category: Choose Integration

 - Click Add